nof20/windows-builder/docs/notes.md

 P1

+* Use cloud-build-local.
+Looks like it needs a couple of dozen changes.
+    - Get benefits from running commands through powershell.exe.  e.g., support for ls, ~, etc.
+    - docker.sock the most obvious one.
+    - But e.g. hacky use of sed needs thoughtful replacement.

 Bind mounting:
 * Looks like Docker 17.09.0-ce-rc1 or higher is required - maybe on host as well as client.
 * See https://github.com/StefanScherer/insider-docker-machine/pull/1.